 Better Nonprofit Management Training Series

-How do organizations create an environment where people feel they can actively participate, where their contributions are respected and valued?
-This workshop is about taking that next step toward moving beyond the individualism of diversity to the systemic and cultural change needed to build inclusive organizations.
+Nonprofit organizations have worked to diversify their staff and increase representation of people across race, class, gender, sexual orientation, ability, religious and other culturally diverse backgrounds.
+But how do organizations create an environment where people feel they can actively participate, where their contributions are respected and valued?
+This workshop is focused on racial diversity and about taking the next step toward moving beyond the individualism of diversity to the systemic and cultural change needed to build inclusive organizations.

 For nonprofit professionals who are leading strategic and creative initiatives, the “Innovation Boot Camp” is an all-day workshop that walks participants through a comprehensive design-thinking process.
 This will be a hands-on, rigorous, fast moving experience, especially designed for the nonprofit sector.

 Capital Campaigns 101 and Fundraising for Special Projects

 Whether you are raising money for a larger capital campaign or a smaller “bite-sized” campaign, it usually takes more preparation than you think.
 You need to clarify your organization’s strategic needs, recruit board members and key volunteers, engage your donors with your vision of the future, ensure the infrastructure to manage the work, and more.
 It’s not just a ‘bigger’ appeal, it means supporting a huge effort over an extended period of time.
 Capital campaigns are a lot of hard work, but they can pay off handsomely.

 Effective Supervision Part II: A Deeper Dive into Decision Making, Communication and Performance Management